What is ISO 31000:2018 Risk Management – Guidelines?

-- ISO 31000 provides principles, a framework, and a process for managing risk.
+- This standard provides principles, a framework, and a process for managing risk.

 - It can be used by any organization regardless of its size, activity, or sector.

-- Using ISO 31000 can help organizations increase the likelihood of achieving objectives, improve the identification of opportunities & threats, allocate & use resources for risk treatment.
+- Using this standard can help organizations increase the likelihood of achieving objectives, improve the identification of opportunities & threats, allocate & use resources for risk treatment.

-- However, ISO 31000 cannot be used for certification purposes but does not guide internal or external audit programs.
+- However, It cannot be used for certification purposes but does not guide internal or external audit programs.